 - Image - this is your "cover image" and will appear as a placeholder for the video

-- Image position - this adjust the focal point of your image and is helpful if your image's aspect ratio is different then tha section's.
+- Image position - this adjust the focal point of your image and is helpful if your image's aspect ratio is different then the section.
 If the image you are using has roughly the same aspect ratio of the setting, you won't see this setting make sure of an impact

-Like Text columns with images sections, Alternating content sections are great for explaining processes or highlighting features.
-Alternating content sections support images, video, and text, and you can include up to three blocks (text + image/video) on your homepage.
-The features will alternate between having the text on the left and the image on the right, a layout that is both visually pleasing and easier for your customers to read.
+Like the Text columns with icons section, Alternating content is great for explaining processes or highlighting features.
+Alternating content sections support images, video, and text, and you can include up to three blocks on your homepage.
+The features will alternate between having the text on the left and the image on the right.

 Click on Image, Video, or Add content to open up the options for a content block.

-The first step is to choose a Background style (Light, Color, Gradient or Default) from the dropdown menu at the top.
+The first step is to choose a Background style (Light, Color, Gradient, or Default) from the dropdown menu at the top.
 Then enter the Heading and Text for your content block.
-If you would like to include a call-to-action, complete the Button text and Link URL below.
+If you would like to include a call-to-action, complete the Button text and Link.